rage/programming-23/data/part-11/1-list-comprehensions.md

 <programming-exercise name='Lengths' tmcname='part11-04_lengths'>

 Please write a function named `lengths(lists: list)` which takes a list containing lists of integers as its argument.
-The function should return a new list containing the lengths of the lists within the arguent list.
+The function should return a new list, containing the lengths of the lists within the argument list.

-The function should use a list comprehension technique to achieve this.
+The function should use a list comprehension to achieve this.
 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

 The function should work as follows: